TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 99/Psalms 99.4.md

 ---

-The king's strength also loveth justice; Thou dost establish equity; Thou executest justice and righteousness in Jacob.
+The King's strength also loves justice.
+You do establish equity.
+You execute justice and righteousness in Jacob.